fbpx

 6. Simple Education

-Simple Education Essential Guide to electrocardiogram (ECG) interpretation.
-11-part comprehensive guide to ECG interpretation with over 3 hours of video content and course manual for download.
+Simple Education Essential Guide to electrocardiogram (ECG) interpretation is an 11-part comprehensive guide to ECG interpretation with over 3 hours of video content and a course manual for download.

 Taught by electrophysiologist Prof Richard Shilling and Cardiologist Dr Andrew Sharp, this course is designed to give doctors a solid background in ECG interpretation.
-With case examples and an MCQ quiz at the end, this course is for those looking for a quick entry to ECG interpretation with a little more depth than the Cardiotute course.
+With case examples and an MCQ quiz at the end, this course is for those looking for a quick entry to ECG interpretation with a little more depth than the Cardiotute course (see below).

-With only 3 stars out of 5 as voted by course-takers however, it may be good as an adjunct to your learning rather than your primary source of ECG training.
+However, because it’s rated 3 out of 5 stars by course-takers, it may be better as an adjunct to your learning rather than your primary source of ECG training.

 Pros